Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Dambala

 Once per long rest you can use an action to shift shape into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
 You gain 60 temporary hit points and once you no longer have any temporary hit points you shift back.
-You can also use an action to shift back.
+You can also use an action to shift back, immediately losing any remaining temporary hit points.

 #### Blessing of Kimbul